CALORIE Experimentors

 Kruthika Sanjay

 Kruthika is an Anthropologist at heart as well as by training and holds an MSc in Socio-Cultural Psychology from the London School of Economics.
-She also has a minor background in Biology and likes to explore the human experience (Culture and Cognition) at the intersection of these three disciplines.
+She has a minor in Biology and likes to explore the human experience at the intersection of culture, cognition and biology.
 Recently, she has been looking to make a career shift towards Biological Anthropology.
-An eternal learner, she is always exploring something new, whether it is the basics of coding or a whole new language (currently working on French and Korean!).
+She is an eternal learner, always exploring something new, whether it is the basics of coding or a whole new language (currently working on French and Korean)!

 Megha V

 Megha has completed her masters in English and Cultural Studies.
-She seeks to pursue knowledge in the urban sciences, and seeks to make life simpler in the urban sphere.
-She is very fond of all the plants and animals in her neighbourhood, and treasures her local park.
+She seeks to pursue knowledge in the urban sciences to make life simpler in the urban sphere.
+She is fond of all the plants and animals in her neighbourhood, and treasures her local park.
 She is also passionate about local public transit, and hopes to help improve it.

-She is also an amateur painter and enjoys various crafts, and her other other interests include literary fiction, poetry and cultural theories.
+She is also an amateur painter and enjoys various crafts.
+Her other other interests include literary fiction, poetry and cultural theories.

 Nirupama Shankar Babu